Commonsense Rules for Healthy Eating

 1. More Is better

-Abundance, not restriction or deprivation, is the basis of a healthy diet.
+Abundance, not restriction, is the basis of a healthy diet.
 Of all the reasons we eat, none is more essential than to provide our bodies with the nutrients we need to thrive.
 Honor this intention by focusing on foods with the highest nutrient density.
 Good health hinges on the quality of our food choices, not the individual metrics.

 2. The Power of Plants